wayne-xyz/ReLL/ArgoverseLidar/README.md

 The script streams the `s5cmd` output so you can keep an eye on progress and abort safely with Ctrl+C.

 ## Visualisation utilities
 - `preview_lidar_gui.py` opens a Tkinter list of `.feather` sweeps and renders the selected cloud in Open3D.
-Use `--root` to point at a custom folder and `--stride` to subsample points.
+Use `--root` to point at a custom folder and `--stride` to subsample points, or supply a log's `city_SE3_egovehicle.feather` via the pose picker to stack sweeps in city coordinates.
 - `preview_city_pose_gui.py` loads a `city_SE3_egovehicle.feather` file, summarises timestamps/translations, and shows up to 500 rows in a table.
 Launch it with `python preview_city_pose_gui.py --file <path>` or use the built-in file picker.
 - `plot_pose_on_map.py` converts pose translations to WGS84 using the published anchors and writes an interactive HTML map.
 Pass `--pose <path>` plus optional `--city`, `--output`, and `--no-open` flags.